Renato Moicano: Ultimate Fighting Championship

 Moicano faced Jai Herbert on June 26, 2021, at UFC Fight Night 190.
 He won the fight via a rear naked choke in round two.

 Moicano faced Alexander Hernandez on February 12, 2022, at UFC 271.
 He won the bout via rear naked choke in the second round.

 Moicano was tabbed as a short notice replacement for Rafael Fiziev and faced Rafael dos Anjos on March 5, 2022, at UFC 272.
 The bout was contested at a catchweight of 160 pounds.
 He lost the fight via unanimous decision.

 Moicano faced Brad Riddell on November 12, 2022, at UFC 281.
 He won the bout via a rear naked choke in the first round.

-Moicano was scheduled to face Arman Tsarukyan on April 29, 2023, at UFC on ESPN: Song vs. Simón.
+Moicano was scheduled to face Arman Tsarukyan on April 29, 2023, at UFC on ESPN 45.
 However, Moicano withdrew due to an injury.

 Moicano faced Drew Dober on February 3, 2024, at UFC Fight Night 235.
 Despite having his face cut open in the second round, Moicano had a significant amount of top-position control time which helped him win the bout by unanimous decision.

 Moicano faced Jalin Turner on April 13, 2024, at UFC 300.
 After being knocked down at the end of the first round, Moicano rallied back and won the bout by technical knockout as a result of ground-and-pound.

 Moicano faced Benoît Saint Denis in the main event on September 28, 2024 at UFC Fight Night 243.
 He won the fight by technical knockout due to doctor stoppage at the end of the second round as a result of damage done to Saint Denis' right eye.

 Moicano was originally scheduled to face Beneil Dariush on January 18, 2025 at UFC 311.
 A day before the event, an injury suffered by title challenger Arman Tsarukyan forced him to pull out of the fight.
 Moicano ended up replacing Tsarukyan and challenged Lightweight Champion Islam Makhachev for the title.
 He lost the fight via a D'arce choke submission in the first round.

 Moicano's bout with Dariush was re-scheduled and took place on June 28, 2025 at UFC 317.
 He lost the fight by unanimous decision.

+Moicano was scheduled to face former UFC Featherweight Championship challenger Brian Ortega in a rematch on March 7, 2026 at UFC 326.
+However, Ortega withdrew due to injury, and the bout was scrapped.

+Moicano faced Chris Duncan on April 4, 2026 in the main event at UFC Fight Night 272.
+He won the fight via a face crank submission in the second round.

+Moicano was scheduled to face Brian Ortega on September 19, 2026 at UFC 331.
+However, days before the event, Ortega had to withdraw due to an eye injury, so the bout was once again cancelled.

+Moicano will now face Tom Nolan on October 31, 2026 at UFC Fight Night 292 in the main event.